TERRESTRIAL PROTECTED AREAS

 Processing methodology

-The data were organized into tables and graphically processed using Excel.
+Data were organized in tables and graphically processed using Excel.

-The accuracy of the data is high in terms of source reliability, spatial coverage, and validation, as it is directly derived from the legally designated body responsible for the approval and publication of the Official List (MATTM).
+Data accuracy is high in terms of source reliability, spatial coverage, and validation, as the information derives directly from the authority legally responsible for approving and publishing the Official List (MASE).

 Good